nekudo/Angela/README.md

 # Angela

-Angela is a PHP microservice worker framework based on RabbitMQ.
+Angela is a PHP microservice worker framework.

+*Attention:* v2 branch is not stable yet!

 ## Features